Sam-Wonjae-Lee/Matchify-Beta/README.md

 ## CSC207-Project

+### Problem Domain:
+- Social\
+A match-making system that matches users based on their Spotify playlist.

 ### README TODO Tasks:
 - [ ] a description of the problem domain your team is tentatively wanting to focus on in the project. (e.g., trivia, finance, real estate, etc…)
 - [ ] a brief, high-level description of what kind of application your team is thinking of developing.